Skip to content

 Compliance and Regulatory Considerations

-When Group Health Insurance May Not Be the Best Fit
+When Traditional Group Health Insurance May Not Be the Best Fit

-In some cases, traditional group health insurance may not be the most effective solution—particularly for very small private schools or those with highly variable staffing.
+In some cases, a traditional group plan may not be the best solution, particularly for very small private schools or schools with highly variable staffing models.
+When eligibility and participation are unstable, the school may need to evaluate alternative strategies that still support employee access to coverage.

-Diversified Insurance Brokers is an independent, fiduciary-minded agency that works with private schools across the country.
-We are not tied to a single carrier or platform, which allows us to evaluate the full market objectively.
+Diversified Insurance Brokers is an independent, fiduciary insurance agency licensed in all 50 states.
+We work with private schools across the country and are not tied to a single carrier or platform.
+That independence allows us to compare plan structures and carrier options objectively and recommend what fits your school’s goals, staffing model, and budget realities.

 Talk With an Advisor Today